Akatsuki667/holbertonschool-web_back_end/ES6_promise/README.md

 ## 7. Load balancer
 - Write and export a function named `loadBalancer`.
 It should accept two arguments `chinaDownload` (Promise) and `USDownload` (Promise).
 - The function should return the value returned by the promise that resolved the first.

+## 8. Throw an error
+- Write a function named `divideFunction` that will accept two arguments: `numerator` (Number) and `denominator` (Number).
+- When the `denominator` argument is equal to 0, the function should throw a new error with the message `cannot divide by 0`.
+Otherwise it should return the numerator divided by the denominator.